 The following publications serve as background and inspiration for the Beacon for Sustainable Living.

 1.5 Degree Lifestyles: Targets and options for reducing lifestyle carbon footprints

 Changes in consumption patterns and dominant lifestyles are a critical and integral part of the solutions package to addressing climate change.
-The report fills a gap in the existing research by establishing global targets for lifestyle carbon footprints, examining current consumption patterns and their impacts on footprints, and evaluating potential reduction impacts of low-carbon lifestyle options.
-The results of the analysis are striking, showing in some cases the need for reductions of over 80% in greenhouse gas emissions (GHG) by 2050 from today’s intensity of lifestyles.
-Reductions will be necessary not only for developed countries; several developing countries will also need to reduce their average per capita emissions from current levels – a significant challenge where the basic needs of large parts of their populations are often still not met.
-However, as also identified in the report, there are clear opportunities for much needed changes, and these would require that actions start as soon as possible.
-Download the pdf.
+This report fills a gap in the existing research by establishing global targets for lifestyle carbon footprints, examining current consumption patterns and their impacts on footprints, and evaluating potential reduction impacts of low-carbon lifestyle options.
+The results are striking, showing in some cases the need for reductions of over 80% in greenhouse gas emissions by 2050 from today’s intensity of lifestyles.
+Not only developed countries, but also several developing countries will need to reduce their average per capita emissions – a significant challenge in cases where basic needs are often still not met.
+The report identifies clear opportunities for much-needed changes, including actions that need to start as soon as possible.

 Fostering and Communicating Sustainable Lifestyles: Principles and Emerging Practices

 P.J.
 Vergragt and H. Szejnwald Brown (SCORAI – Sustainable Consumption Research and Action Initiative), V. Timmer, D. Timmer, D.A.
 Appleby (OneEarth), C. Pike, S. Eaves, R. McNeil (Climate Access) and J. Stutz (Tellus Institute) (United Nations Environment, 2016).